lonelycode/tyk-io-site-content/v1.8/setup/docker.md

 ### Publish the API to the portal

-The API that you defined earlier is active and will work, however you don't have a key yet, you could manually create one in the "Keys" section, but it's bettter to use the portal flow to get your API key as a new developer.
+The API that you defined earlier is active and will work, however you don't have a key yet, you could manually create one in the "Keys" section, but it's better to use the portal flow to get your API key as a new developer.

-Not all APIs are visible to the portal, only the ones you tell it about, so under the "Catalogue" section, select "Add API", on the screen that apears, then:
+Not all APIs are visible to the portal, only the ones you tell it about, so under the "Catalogue" section, select "Add API", on the screen that appears, then:

 1. Select your "Default" policy
 2. Fill in the description fields